 You can give grain, livestock, etc. Not only does Hesston College benefit, but you can deduct the cost of production and you may qualify for other tax benefits as well.
 You sell the commodity and the buyer writes the check to Hesston College (also forwarding a scale ticket or auction receipt).
 Or, you can designate an amount of grain to be held at an elevator for Hesston College, notify the development office and we will direct the sale.

 Gifts of Securities

 Many people who own stocks or shares in mutual funds have watched the value of their investments increase.
 The challenge is how to turn investments into cash without losing a large portion of their gains to taxes.
 One answer is to donate all or a portion of the investment to charity.
-(For details on the gifting process, contact a Hesston College development representative.)
+(For details on the giving process, contact a Hesston College development representative.)